 09 of 12

-There are dozens of small blaster toys that can add to the toy box for both indoor and outdoor play.
+Dozens of small blaster toys can add to the toy box for both indoor and outdoor play.
 Whether a child enjoys NERF, BoomCo, or K'Nex's build-your-own-blasters, there are many small ones to play with that can be a part of a group game activity or just used as target practice.
 Pick your favorite color and size to make it perfect for your child.

 10 of 12

-Classic board games like Jenga, Connect 4, and Trouble are generally available at a low price.
-Collect all the traditional games like Candyland, Bop It!, Simon, and Chutes and Ladders so you can use them over and over for game nights, parties, and special celebrations.
+Classic board games such as Jenga, Connect 4, and Trouble are generally available at a low price.
+Collect all the traditional games such as Candyland, Bop It!, Simon, and Chutes and Ladders so you can use them over and over for game nights, parties, and special celebrations.

 11 of 12